aws-samples/serverless-patterns/cw-dashboard-lambda-metrics/README.md

-# AWS Service 1 to AWS Service 2
+# AWS Lambda with Cloudwatch Metrics & Dashboard

 This pattern helps build CloudWatch Dashboard with AWS Lambda Metrics.
-The Dashboard built with 3 widgets,
+The Dashboard built with 4 widgets,
 1. Invocations - from AWS/Lambda Namespace
 2. memory_utilization - from LambdaInsights Namespace
+3. cpu_total_time - from LambdaInsights Namespace
-3. Custom Metrics (Proxy-Request & Proxy-Successful) - from Custom Nmespace
+4. Custom Metrics (Proxy-Request & Proxy-Successful) - from Custom Namespace

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/